All Products

 3. In the left-side navigation pane, choose ALB > Server Groups.

-4. On the Server Groups page, click Create Server Group, configure the parameters, and then click Create.
+4. On the Server Groups page, click Create Server Group.
+In the Create Server Group panel, configure the parameters, and click Create.

 The following table describes only the parameters that are relevant to this topic.
 You can use the default values for the other parameters.
-For more information, see Create and manage server groups.
+For instructions on configuring all parameters, see Create and manage a server group.

 Parameter